SYN606/csv-reader/README.md

 Commands
 --------

-For a detailed breakdown of each command and its usage, please refer to the [COMMANDS.md](commands.md) file.
+For a detailed breakdown of each command and its usage, please refer to the [COMMANDS](COMMANDS) file.

 Dependencies
 ------------